hexive/sunpaper/README.md

 Set the full path to the location of the sunpaper/images with no ending folder slash:
 `wallpaperPath="$HOME/sunpaper/images/The-Desert"`

-Set the location of the cache file.
-Sunpaper writes the current wallpaper to a cachefile to keep the script from updating your wallpaper when it doesn't need to.
-You may set a differnt location for this file or just leave it as the default.
+Sunpaper writes some cache files to keep track of persistent variables.
+Set a different location for this file or just leave it as the default.
-`cacheFile=$HOME/.cache/sunpaper.cache"`
+`cachePath="$HOME/.cache"`

 The timing of wallpaper changes is also configurable with human-readable relative time statements, if you can make sense of the bash.
 By default, most of the day/night is represented with a single wallpaper image, but then there is a flurry of activity within 1.5 hours of both sunrise/sunset.